dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core-part-2-hello-world-from-giraffe.md

 - ASP.NET Core Lambda is a bit of a tongue twister.
 - &quot;ASP&quot;, &quot;.NET&quot;, &quot;Core&quot; and &quot;Lambda&quot; are extremely overloaded words with more than one meaning.
 If the project turns out to be successful then any type of search or information lookup (e.g StackOverflow) would be an absolute nightmare with this name.
 - Specifically Lambda is associated with [Amazon's serverless cloud offering](https://aws.amazon.com/lambda/) which would add even more to the confusion.
 - Finally the name is not very tasteful.
-Let's be honest, the mix of capitalized and pascal cased words, the additional whitespace and the dot in the wording makes the name look very busy and simply doesn't resemble an elegant or tasteful product.
+Let's be honest, the mix of capitalized and pascal cased words, the additional whitespace and the dot in the word makes the name look very busy and simply doesn't resemble an elegant or tasteful product.

-As a result I decided to rename the project to something different and [put the name up for a vote](https://github.com/dustinmoris/Giraffe/issues/15), which ultimately led to Giraffe.
-Looking back I think it was a great choice and I would like to thank everyone who helped me in picking the new name, as well as coming up with other great name suggestions which made the decision not easy at all.
+As a result I decided to rename the project to something different and [put the name up for a vote](https://github.com/dustinmoris/Giraffe/issues/15), which ultimately led to **Giraffe**.
+Looking back I think it was a great choice and I would like to thank everyone who helped me in picking the new name, as well as suggesting other great names which made the decision not easy at all.

-I think Giraffe is a much better name now because it is short, it is very clear and distinctive and there is no ambiguity around the spelling or pronunciation.
+I think Giraffe is a much better name now, because it is short, it is very clear and distinctive and there is no ambiguity around the spelling or pronunciation.
 There is also no other product called Giraffe in the .NET space and not really anything else which it could be mistaken with.
 The name Giraffe also hasn't been taken as a NuGet package which made things really easy.
 On top of that Giraffe gave lots of creative room for creating a beautiful logo for which I used [99designs.co.uk](https://99designs.co.uk/).
-I created a design challenge there and the winner impressed with this clever design:
+I set up a design challenge there and the winner impressed with this clever design:

 ![Giraffe Logo](https://raw.githubusercontent.com/dustinmoris/Giraffe/develop/giraffe.png)

-Now I can only hope that the product will live up to this beautiful logo and new name, which brings me to the actual topic of this blog post.
+Now I can only hope that the product will live up to this beautiful logo and the new name, which brings me to the actual topic of this blog post.

 ## Overview of new features

-There has been quite a few changes and new features since my last blog post and a few which I am very excited about are:
+There has been quite a few changes and new features since my last blog post and there's a few of which I am very excited about:

 - [Dotnet new template](#dotnet-new-template)
 - [Nested routing](#nested-routing)